-If you have congenital heart disease you might need care throughout your life.
-Check with your doctor to determine how often you should be seen as an adult.
+If you have congenital heart disease you likely will need care throughout your life.
+Check with your doctor to determine how often you need a checkup.

 Some congenital heart defects cause no signs or symptoms.
 For some people, signs or symptoms occur later in life.
-They can recur years after you've had treatment for a heart defect.
+And symptoms can return years after you've had treatment for a heart defect.

-Common congenital heart disease symptoms you might have as an adult include:
+Common congenital heart disease symptoms in adults include:

 - Abnormal heart rhythms (arrhythmias)